-- Various misleading information about nutrition currently exists today.
+- Various misleading nutrition myths currently exist today.

 - Some common myths include the idea that calories in and calories out is the only thing that matters and that macro counting is superior.

 - People also have misconceptions about high-fat diets and carbs for weight loss.